-Approximately £250 should be allowed for miscellaneous expenses including drinks and the tips you can expect to pay to your local guides and drivers.
-There are some interesting souvenirs to be bought in Kathmandu, in Pokhara and in Bhutan.
+Approximately £250 should be allowed for miscellaneous expenses including drinks and the total of around £70 you can expect to pay in tips to local staff.
+There are some quite interesting souvenirs to be bought in Kathmandu, in Pokhara and in Bhutan.
 The Nepalese unit of currency is the rupee and Bhutan's is the ngultrum which is tied to the value of the Indian rupee.
 It is not necessary to purchase Nepalese or Bhutanese currency before you travel.
 You should consider buying £100 worth of Nepalese currency at the Hotel Shanker on arrival.
 You will be able to obtain your Bhutanese currency on arrival at the airport in Paro.
 Sterling and US dollars and are readily exchanged in Nepal and in Bhutan.
 Please note: Scottish and Northern Ireland bank notes are not accepted in Nepal.
 Credit cards can be used to purchase many goods in Kathmandu and larger towns in Bhutan and are particularly useful for expensive souvenirs.
 It is possible to withdraw cash (rupees only) from cash machines in Kathmandu using credit and debit cards.